KatrienColson/GNK-Easley-1.17/1.main-course/2.markup/2.css/4.media-queries/README.md

 - [ ] Increasing your knowledge of HTML.
 - [ ] Increasing your knowledge of CSS.
-- [ ] Learning the basics of grid.
+- [ ] Learning the basics of flexbox.
 - [ ] Learning the power of teamwork.
 - [ ] Learn to deal with obstacles.